ILR on the basis of 10 years long residence

 The application is subject to the following conditions:

-1. Continuous legal residence: no interruptions in the legality of stay with the exception of any periods of overstaying of up to 28 days before 24 November 2016, or disregarding periods of overstaying after 24 November 2016 if leave was nevertheless granted after this date under paragraph 39E of the Immigration Rules;
+- Continuous legal residence during a 10-year period: no interruptions in the legality of stay with the exception of any periods of overstaying of up to 28 days before 24 November 2016, or disregarding periods of overstaying after 24 November 2016 if leave was nevertheless granted after this date and paragraph 39E of the Immigration Rules applied;

 Dependants of applicants for indefinite leave to remain under the long residence rule